MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/configure-teams-live-events.md

 localization_priority: Normal
 ms.collection:
   - M365-collaboration
-description: Learn how to manage settings for Teams live events that are held in your organization. f1.keywords:
+description: In this article, learn how to manage settings for Teams live events that are held in your organization. f1.keywords:
 - CSH
 ms.custom:
 - ms.teamsadmincenter.liveevents.settings
+- seo-marvel-apr2020
 appliesto:
   - Microsoft Teams
 ---